Unexplored Nicaragua Tour

 - Visit a women’s weaving cooperative and traditional black ceramics workshops

 This is a private tour and you will be accompanied by an English-speaking local guide and driver throughout.
 All activities and excursions are private (only for you).
 The price displayed is per person based on two people sharing.
-All of our tours can be tailor-made to suit you.
+All tours can be tailor-made to suit your interests and requirements.

 This tour is designed for those with an adventurous spirit and a love of nature.
 It takes travellers off the beaten track to some truly stunning locations, and brings them into contact with incredibly friendly people and authentic local cultures.